April 11th 2018

 Doing It All

-From the oversharing of strangers to the permanent need to empty your bladder, Emma Bartley reveals the most irksome things she's had to put up with since becoming pregnant for the second time
+From the oversharing of strangers to the permanent need to empty your bladder, Emma Bartley reveals the most irksome things she had to put up with when pregnant

 1. Being told scary birth stories by complete strangers